 Automatic Filing and Archiving

-One advantage of an EDM versus paper-based systems is documents are captured and stored automatically in centralized document storage.
+One advantage of an EDM versus paper-based system is documents are captured and stored automatically in centralized document storage.
 These digital storage systems are capable of archiving documents up to a specified year or backup the files in case of disaster recovery.

 So what's our stake?